hitoshi-watase/sercrod/docs/reference/directives/attribute-class.md

    - string, array, or object are handled as described above.
    - Any other type yields an empty className.
 4. It writes the computed class list into el.className, replacing any previous className on that element.
-5. If evaluation throws, Nablla sets el.className to an empty string as a defensive default.
+5. If evaluation throws, Sercrod sets el.className to an empty string as a defensive default.
-6. If cleanup.handlers is enabled, Nablla removes the original :class attribute from the rendered element.
+6. If cleanup.handlers is enabled, Sercrod removes the original :class attribute from the rendered element.

 Important detail: